mohamedelkashef15/react-small-projects/README.md

 Project Functionality

-- on click to menu category item display items that includes that category
+- on click to menu category item display items that includes that category using filter method